 All of the electrons in a materials solid interact with each other, so that when one electron moves it pushes all of the other electrons in the material.
 Furthermore, electrons are quantum particles so they obey the counter-intuitive laws of quantum mechanics.
 The juxtaposition of many-body interactions and quantum mechanics leads to exotic phenomena including ferromagnetism and quantum mechanics.

 An electron gas with contact repulsive interactions is a deceptively simple interacting system, yet it displays a remarkably rich range of phenomena.
 At mean-field level the electron gas was predicted by Stoner to undergo a mean-field transition into an itinerant ferromagnet.
-This phase has never been cleanly observed in the solid state, however our study underpinned the first experimental exploration of its properties in an ultracold atomic gas.
+This phase has never been cleanly observed in the solid state, however our study underpinned the first experimental exploration in an ultracold atomic gas.

-Our study was followed by the experimental realization and characterization of a few-atom Fermi sea by the Jchim group.
-The system shows that the crossover to many-body physics takes place with just six fermions, making this system an ideal playground to develop the intuition and understanding of many-body physics.
+Our study was followed by the experimental realization and characterization of a few-atom Fermi sea by the Jochim group.
+The study showed that the crossover to many-body physics takes place with just six fermions, in agreement with theoretical predictions, and furthermore delivered new insights into the physics of repulsive interactions.
+The work laid the foundation for few trapped atoms to be an ideal playground to develop intuition and understanding of many-body physics.